Jets Get Rolled 5-1 at Home by Avalanche

 By Judy Owen, The Canadian Press

+WINNIPEG — J.T.
+Compher liked what four days between games did for the Colorado Avalanche.

-WINNIPEG — The Colorado Avalanche scored four goals on their first five shots en route to a 5-1 victory over the Winnipeg Jets on Friday that extended their win streak to four games.
+The Avalanche scored four goals on their first five shots en route to a 5-1 victory over the Winnipeg Jets on Friday that extended their win streak to four games.

-Nathan MacKinnon, Mikko Rantanen and J.T.
-Compher each had a goal and assist.
+Compher, Nathan MacKinnon and Mikko Rantanen each had a goal and assist.

+“We were rested and we got some good practise in this week,” said Compher, whose team last played at home Sunday in a 6-5 overtime victory against the Edmonton Oilers.

+“We were ready right from the puck drop and continued it for 60 minutes tonight.”

 Bowen Byram and Matt Nieto also scored for the Avalanche (32-19-5), who are 5-0-1 in their past six games and 12-2-2 in their last 16.